How to Make Sourdough Bread

 As I stated in some previous posts, I do not believe grains are bad.
 Grains have been eaten for centuries and there is evidence as far back as Egypt that bread was a part of the ancient’s diet.
 It appears that some of this bread was even made with refined flour.

-With the advent of industrialization the way bread was made and processed changed.
+With the advent of industrialization, the way bread was made and processed changed.
 Demand for bread grew and the way it was made needed to be sped up to meet this demand.
 Commercial yeast is one of the things which helped to speed up production time and caused the most problems with modern bread.

-Until the development of commercial yeast, bakers used wild yeast to make their breads.
+Until the development of commercial yeast, bakers used wild yeast to make their bread.
 Wild yeasts work fine for those used to working with them but they are not predictable, they do not work quickly, and they vary from region to region.
 This is the reason we have San Francisco Sourdough.